-Denver Water and our contractors, Concrete Works of Colorado and T. Lowell Construction, will soon be performing maintenance work on underground water vaults at 29th Avenue and Sheridan Boulevard.
-This work will require the closure of Sheridan Boulevard between 29th and 32nd Avenues using a variety of configurations starting in mid-April and concluding in early June.
+Denver Water and our contractors, Concrete Works of Colorado and T. Lowell Construction, have started maintenance work on underground water vaults at 29th Avenue and Sheridan Boulevard.
+This work requires the closure of Sheridan Boulevard between 29th and 32nd Avenues using a variety of configurations that will conclude in late June.

 Who is performing the work?